casact/chainladder-python/docs/modules/tails.rst

 Decay
 -----
+For run-off analysis, you can control the decay of your tail.
 An exponential ``decay`` parameter is also available to facilitate the run off analysis described above.

   >>> import chainladder as cl
   >>> abc = cl.Development().fit_transform(cl.load_sample('abc'))